 I’m not gonna sugar coat it, there’s no easy way to get to Fairy Meadows.
 First, you will have to get to Gilgit, the capital city of Gilgit-Baltistan province in the North of Pakistan.
 If you are coming from Islamabad, this is around 18 hours of driving.
 From Gilgit, you then have to drive about an hour to Raikot Bridge where the real fun begins.

 You have to take a (pretty scary) 1 1/2 hour jeep ride up a mountain, and there’s no guard rail!
 This is honestly one of the most horrifying drives I’ve ever done in my life, and was told it has been named one of the top 10 scariest drives in the world!
 The views are beautiful, but I couldn’t look out of the car much without my body going into a complete panic.

 After the jeep ride, you then have to do a 2 1/2 hour uphill hike.
 Or, you can pay a local to take you via horse.
 So you’re probably wondering why someone would travel such crazy distances to visit one place?
 Well, there is a reason so many people make the journey there: the unobstructed view of the 8,125m beast that is Nanga Parbat mountain.

 Nanga Parbat is the 9th highest mountain in the world, and it truly is one of the most beautiful places in Pakistan.
-The views from Fairy Meadows is considered to be one of the most accessible hikes that will allow you to witness an 8,000 m high mountain without doing a multi-day trek.
-I mean, compared to a two-week Everest Base Camp Trek, I guess one scary-jeep ride doesn’t seem that bad.
+Nanga Parbat Base Camp, which starts from Fairy Meadows, is considered to be one of the most accessible hikes that will allow you to witness an 8,000 m high mountain without doing a multi-day trek.
+I mean, compared to a two-week Everest Base Camp Trek, one day really isn’t that bad.